What’s In This Guide

 All of the principles of good dog training—consistency, good communication, and teaching according to how dogs learn—will apply here.

-Australian Shepherd Health
+Australian Shepherd health and care

 This is a heritable condition in which the hip joint fails to develop properly.